-Students should review the pre-major requirements for selected universities in the Transfer Guide.
-To view the Transfer Guide go to the web at : www.gwc.info/tpg.
+Students can review the pre-major requirements for selected universities in the Transfer Planning Guide.
+To view the on-line Transfer Planning Guide go to the web at: www.gwc.info/tpg.
+Hardcopies are available at the Counseling and Transfer Centers.

-Transfer Courses
+Transferable Courses